Astodialo/unLearn/README.md

-# bc-procrion
+# unLearn
-The proposal creation part of a voting system on blockchain.
+The framework for of a voting/community funding system on blockchain.

-The Idea of the voting system is that anyone can create a question, like in a forum.
+The Idea of the voting system is that anyone can create a question/proposal, like in a forum.
 The Question is going to be taken from the user from the frontend and then it will be written in the metadata.
 The metadata are in the datum (CIP-68 inspired) of an NFT (name: proposal-x) which is going to be minted by the proposer and then locked in a validator script through a multi-sig transaction.
 In the same transaction a second NFT (name: proposal-x_A) is going to be minted and sent to the proposer.
 A third NFT (name: proposal-x_R) is also minted in the transaction and sent to the person/group/script responsible for the voting process.
 If the proposal has the type* value equal "Funding" then a fourth NFT is minted (name: proposal-x_Claim) and is sent t the proposer.

 The datum now of the NFT (proposal_x) locked in the validator script contains a list of the "metadata".
 The question, type and name fields are filled.The answers and results fields are empty.
 The list aslo contains the datumState* which now has the value "INIT" and the datumAmount which is 0.